Durss/Twitchat/PUBLIC_API.md

 		/**
 		 * Progress style for "bar" style
 		 */
-		progressStyle: "fill"|"empty";
+		progressStyle: "fill" | "empty";
 	};
-}
+};
 ```

 </details>

 #### ON_TRACK_ADDED_TO_QUEUE

 Triggered when a track is added to the music queue

 <details>
 <summary>JSON parameters</summary>